-However, as the graph size increases the number of possible different node sequences generated by random walk-based methods becomes not handleable.
+Where $h_{v_{i}}$ denotes the embedding of node $v_i$, $\theta$ denotes the parameters of the neural network.
+In this way, Deepwalk captures the structural information of the graph and generates similar embeddings for neighboring nodes.
+Asymmetric Proximity Preserving (APP) graph embedding~\cite{zhou2017scalable} points out that in many downstream recommender system applications, the nodes in the graph do not have symmetry.
+For example, the probability of observing a user purchasing a computer $i_{c}$ before buying a mouse $i_{m}$ is much higher than that of seeing a user buying a mouse $i_{m}$ before purchasing a computer $i_{c}$.
+Deepwalk is based on skip-gram and needs to predict the context of each node, and cannot capture the asymmetry of the nodes.
+APP graph embedding only allows gradient updates in the direction of the sampled path.
+InfoWalk~\cite{zhou2021direction} pointed out that there are nodes without in-degree in the directed graph, that is, dangling nodes, which cannot be handled by APP graph embedding because it cannot access such nodes.
+However, as the graph size increases, the number of possible different node sequences generated by random walk-based methods becomes not handleable.
 Some works try to solve this problem, such as LINE~\cite{tang2015line} and GNNs (e.g., GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2017graph}), which are widely used in recommender systems.
-GNNs do not need to sample node sequences, they can be directly applied to the whole graph.
+GNNs do not need to sample node sequences; they can be directly applied to the whole graph.
 To learn high-quality graph embedding that can be applied to downstream tasks of recommender systems, GNNs need to be extended to take the special properties of recommender system tasks.